InstituteforDiseaseModeling/laser/docs/software-overview/components/migration.md

 # Migration

-ADD INTRO (yes, all types are included as options in the migration module)
+ADD INTRO.
+Explain how LASER has the variout types of migration models, that the user can select how to implement migration using the following types.

 ## Gravity model